rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

         echo -e "a\tb\tc" > test
     </code></pre></details>

 3. With one command, append "d	e	f" (tab delimited) to the file (do this without opening "test" up in any text editor).

-(Hint: this question is related to knowing the difference between these input and output operators, which you should know: ">", "<" , ">>" , "2>" and "2>>")
+This question is related to knowing the difference between these input and output operators, which are commonly mis-understood: ">", "<" , ">>" , "2>" and "2>>".

+    ">" is used to direct
+command > out.txt

+someCommand > someFile.txt
+Or if you want to append data:

+someCommand >> someFile.txt
+If you want stderr too use this:

 4. Make a copy of "test" called "test_copy".